clearhead/clearhead/README.md

 ### Standalone

+Make sure browserify is installed, either in your project or globally (`npm install browserify -g`)

 ```javascript
 var slugify = require('clearhead/slugify');

 var articleTitle = 'How to use the Clearhead module library!';
 var articleSlug = slugify(articleTitle);
 ```

+Build your code: `browserify test.js -o output.js`

 ### Inside a project